chukwuemekaodigwe/web3-nodejs-project/Readme.md

 ### Implementation Details

-- **Middleware Usage**: The system employs the `ensureWebToken` middleware to restrict unauthorized access to the routes.
+- **Middleware Usage**: The system employs the `ensureWebToken` middleware to restrict unauthorized route access.

 - **Error Handling**: If a user attempts to access the system without proper authentication, they will be denied access.
-Additionally, if a user requests information on a cryptocurrency that is not registered in the system, a "record not found" response is provided.
+Additionally, if a user requests information on a cryptocurrency not registered in the system, a "record not found" response is provided.

 ### Usage